-- taxes, assessments, and other fees, without offset or abatement, charged by any Agency relating to the Leased Premises, Improvements, and Lessee's activities; - utilities (which shall be arranged for by Lessee and must be separately metered); and - ➤ all costs, expenses, and other charges relating to the Leased Premises, Improvements, and/or Lessee's activities.
+- ➤ taxes (including possessory interest tax), assessments, and other fees, without offset or abatement, charged by any Agency relating to the Leased Premises, Improvements, and Lessee's activities; - utilities (which shall be arranged for by Lessee and must be separately metered); and - ➤ all costs, expenses, and other charges relating to the Leased Premises, Improvements, and/or Lessee's activities.

-Lessee shall be responsible for maintaining, repairing, restoring, and cleaning the Leased Premises including all structural components, all exterior and interior maintenance and repair, landscaping, janitorial, trash removal, snow removal, and sweeping.
+Lessee may be responsible for maintaining, repairing, restoring, and cleaning the Leased Premises including all structural components, all exterior and interior maintenance and repair, landscaping, janitorial, trash removal, snow removal, and sweeping.
 The Agreement shall outline the process in the event the Lessee fails to diligently, properly, and promptly maintain, repair, restore, or clean the Leased Premises.